Endgame (play)

-Endgame, by Samuel Beckett, is an absurdist, tragicomic one-act play about a blind, paralyzed, domineering elderly man, his geriatric parents and his doddering, dithering, harried, servile companion in an abandoned shack in a post-apocalyptic wasteland who mention they are awaiting some unspecified "end" which seems to be the end of their relationship, death, and the end of the actual play itself.
-Much of the play's content consists of terse, back and forth dialogue between the characters reminiscent of bantering, along with trivial stage actions; the plot is held together by the development of a grotesque story-within-a-story the character Hamm is writing.
-An aesthetically profound part of the play is the way the story-within-story and the actual play come to an end at roughly the same time.
+Endgame is an absurdist, tragicomic one-act play by the Irish playwright Samuel Beckett.
+First performed in London in 1957, it is about a blind, paralysed, domineering elderly man, his geriatric parents, and his servile companion in an abandoned house in a fictional post-apocalyptic wasteland, all of whom await an unspecified "end".
+Much of the play's content consists of terse, back and forth dialogue between the characters reminiscent of bantering, along with trivial stage actions.
+The plot is also supplanted by the development of a grotesque story-within-a-story that the character Hamm is relating.
 The play's title refers to chess and frames the characters as acting out a losing battle with each other or their fate.